octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 A smart contract must be deployed on the blockchain in order to be invoked.
 When deploying a smart contract on the blockchain, one must specify the initial state of the storage.

-Deployment of a smart contract in Tezos is called "**origination**".
+Deployment of a smart contract in Tezos is called "**_origination_**".

-Here is the syntax of the tezos command line to deploy a smart contract:
+Here is the syntax for the tezos command line to deploy a smart contract:

 ```shell
 tezos-client originate contract CONTRACT_NAME for USER transferring AMOUNT_TEZ from FROM_USER \